MicrosoftDocs/win32/desktop-src/windowsribbon/windowsribbon-controls-quickaccesstoolbar.md

-There are no property keys associated with the **More Commands…** Command item of the Quick Access Toolbar (QAT) drop-down menu
+There are no property keys associated with the **More Commands ** Command item of the Quick Access Toolbar (QAT) drop-down menu

 ## Related topics